End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI

 \subsection{Initial Heart Model Reconstruction}

-Given the $F^0_{\rm static}$ features computed as discussed above from a full-slice CMR image $\mathbf{I}^0$, our first task is to reconstruct the initial tetrahedral mesh $\mathcal{G}^{0}$.
-To this end, we start from an initial tetrahedral grid $\mathcal{G}^{init}$ obtained by uniformly sampling a unit cube.
+Given $F^0_{\rm static}$ computed as discussed above, our first task is to reconstruct the initial tetrahedral mesh $\mathcal{G}^{0}$.
+To this end, we start from tetrahedral grid $\mathcal{G}^{init}$ obtained by uniformly sampling a unit cube.
 We then trilinearly interpolate $F^0_{\rm static}$ at the vertices of $\mathcal{G}^{init}$.
-An SDF value and an offset for each vertex is then predicted using a GCN to create $\mathcal{G}^{0}$.
+An SDF value and an offset for each vertex are predicted using a GCN to create $\mathcal{G}^{0}$.
 We write

 where $\mathbf{v}_i$ is a grid vertex of $\mathcal{G}^{init}$ and $\mathbf{v}_i'$ the same grid vertex after deformation. $F^0_{\rm static}(\mathbf{v})$ denotes feature extraction at $\mathbf{v}$ from $F^0_{\rm static}$ with trilinear interpolation, and $[\cdot, \cdot]$ denotes concatenation.
-To enhance the network's spatial sensitivity, the vertex location is appended to the feature vector before it is passed to the GCN.
-For datasets with $C$ classes, we simply set the output channel of the GCN layer to $C \times 4$, 3 for deformation, and 1 for SDF value.
-This yields a separate tetrahedral mesh for each class.
-Following prior works~\cite{Wickramasinghe20,kong2021meshdeform,bongratz2022vox2cortex,cruz2021deepcsr}, our network also has an auxiliary segmentation prediction branch during training time.
+To enhance spatial sensitivity, the vertex location is appended to the input before it is passed to the GCN.
+For datasets with $C$ classes, we set the output channel to $C \times 4$, 3 for deformation and 1 for SDF.
+Following prior works~\cite{Wickramasinghe20,kong2021meshdeform,bongratz2022vox2cortex,cruz2021deepcsr}, our network also has an auxiliary segmentation prediction branch during training.